-An Introduction to Thermal Physics by Daniel Schroeder.
-Good discussion of chemical concepts, but takes a long time to write down the partition function.
+- An Introduction to Thermal Physics by Daniel Schroeder.
+Excellent discussion of chemical concepts and should used in conjunction with any AP chemistry book.
+I will draw the problems on chemistry from largely this book. - 2.
 Heat and Thermodynamics by Zemansky and Dittman.
 A classic textbook, first published in 1937.
 As a student I especially appreciated the discussion of experiment.
+I have the sixth edition.